30 Women Who Dominate Their Sport

 12. Katie Ledecky, Swimming

-Michael Phelps, move over.
-Katie Ledecky is looking to take the throne as Poseidon of the Pool.
-The young swimmer has already asserted herself as one of, if not the greatest female swimmer of all time.
+Move over, Michael Phelps.
+Katie Ledecky is looking to take the throne as the ultimate Poseidon of the Pool.
+This young swimmer has already asserted herself as one of, if not the greatest female swimmer of all time, and she did before she could buy a beer.

 Lately, Ledecky has lapped up every medal in her sight (unless that medal happens to be bronze).
 Between the Olympics, World Championships and Pan Pacific Championships, Ledecky has collected 24 golds and two silvers.